thenativeweb/reqd/README.md

 As a result `reqd` will give you a list of all sub-directories where the given module is either referenced as a `dependency` or as a `devDependency` in the appropriate `package.json` file.

+Please note that if you use tab completion, the module name may have a trailing slash accidentally. reqd will remove that automatically, so it's perfectly fine to run

+    $ reqd lodash/

+instead of the following command.

+    $ reqd lodash

 ## Running the build

 This module can be built using [Grunt](http://gruntjs.com/).
 Besides running the tests, this also analyses the code.
 To run Grunt, go to the folder where you have installed reqd and run `grunt`.
 You need to have [grunt-cli](https://github.com/gruntjs/grunt-cli) installed.